 Omnisend offers all the features you need from an email marketing service at attractive prices and with a user-friendly design.
 The catch?
 You have to have an e-commerce store to use it.
 If you run a web store and want to drive sales through email marketing, Omnisend is well worth considering.
-If not, take a look at our list of the top email marketing services in 2022.
+If you don’t need tools for running a web store, take a look at ActiveCampaign.

 Is Omnisend the Best Email Marketing Service Out There for Promoting a Web Store?